Latin Church: Five Ways

+In his Summa Theologica and Summa contra Gentiles, Aquinas laid out five arguments for the existence of God, known as the quinque viae ("five ways").
+He also enumerated five divine qualities, all framed as negatives.

 Impact

 Aquinas shifted Scholasticism away from neoplatonism and towards Aristotle.
 The ensuing school of thought, through its influence on Latin Christianity and the ethics of the Catholic school, is one of the most influential philosophies of all time, also significant due to the number of people living by its teachings.